 Symbol Indication A DANGER Indicates a hazardous situation which, if not avoided, will result in death or serious injury.
-MARNING Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+A WARNING Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
 A CAUTION Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
-NOTICE Indicates situations which, if not avoided, could result in property damage.
+NOTICE This is not a safety symbol.
+Indicates situations which, if not avoided, could result in property damage.
 NOTE This is not a safety symbol.
 This symbol indicates important notes. \triangle Warning of a danger (general).
 The type of danger is specified by the warning text next to it.
-4 Warning of danger from electricity and its effects.
-Warning of hot surfaces.
-Warning of suspended loads.
+A Warning of danger from electricity and its effects.
+Warning of danger from hot surfaces.
+Warning of danger from suspended loads.
+Warning of danger from automatic start.